 A National Reputation

 The Hollins creative writing MFA program has one of the highest publishing records of any graduate school in the country.
-Among the many outstanding writers who have graduated from the program are:
+Among the many outstanding writers who have graduated from the creative writing program are:

 - Pulitzer Prize winners Annie Dillard, Henry Taylor, and Natasha Trethewey